 Shirts should be worn properly tucked into trousers or skirts.
 Collars and cuffs should be properly fastened.
 Ties are to be worn and should be done up with the knot covering the top button of the shirt, the broad section outer most and four eagles visible.
 The tie should be worn at approximately A4 length.
 A black, school V-neck jumper may be worn in addition under the blazer.

 Burgundy Polo Shirts are part of the designated uniform for the latter part of the year subject to weather conditions.
-Blazers are not required in the summer term.
+Blazers are required in the summer term however this may removed on hot days.
 The polo shirt should be worn tucked in, and if cold a black, school V-neck jumper may be worn over the top, when again, the polo shirt should be tucked in.